6+ Back to School Poems for Kids to Get Them Excited for School

 Poetry has some important developmental benefits for children of all ages.
 It is a perfect genre for introducing interesting vocabulary and enhancing their creative language and writing skills.
-Children love to recite, sing, dance, and express their feelings, emotions and ideas through the rhythms of poetry.
+Children love to recite, sing, dance, and express their feelings, emotions, and ideas through the rhythms of poetry.
 Poetry creates imagery and effect that helps them to connect and find meaning in their experiences.
-As poetry fits easily into classroom themes, projects, and celebrations, use welcome back to school poems to ease their transition from a laid-back summer break to school for an eventful new academic year.
+A delightful back-to-school poem in English can inspire young learners and set a positive tone for the year ahead.
+As poetry fits easily into classroom themes, projects, and celebrations, teachers often use welcome-back-to-school poems to ease students’ transition from a laid-back summer break to school for an eventful new academic year.

 Enter this room